nguyendangnamphong/AppDN/readme.md

 ### How to adjust the Fulltextsearch Java options?
 The Fulltextsearch Java options are by default set to `-Xms512M -Xmx512M` which might not be enough on some systems.
 You can adjust this by adding e.g. `--env FULLTEXTSEARCH_JAVA_OPTIONS="-Xms1024M -Xmx1024M"` to the initial docker run command.
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used.

-## Guides

-### How to run AIO on macOS?
-On macOS, there is only one thing different in comparison to Linux: instead of using `--volume /var/run/docker.sock:/var/run/docker.sock:ro`, you need to use `--volume /var/run/docker.sock.raw:/var/run/docker.sock:ro` to run it after you installed [Docker Desktop](https://www.docker.com/products/docker-desktop/) (and don't forget to [enable ipv6](https://github.com/nextcloud/all-in-one/blob/main/docker-ipv6-support.md) if you should need that).
-Apart from that it should work and behave the same like on Linux.

-Also, you may be interested in adjusting Nextcloud's Datadir to store the files on the host system.
-See [this documentation](https://github.com/nextcloud/all-in-one#how-to-change-the-default-location-of-nextclouds-datadir) on how to do it.

 ### How to run AIO on Windows?
 On Windows, install [Docker Desktop](https://www.docker.com/products/docker-desktop/) (and don't forget to [enable ipv6](https://github.com/nextcloud/all-in-one/blob/main/docker-ipv6-support.md) if you should need that) and run the following command in the command prompt: